-Winery Böcking: on the beautiful Moselle
+Winery Böcking: at the beautiful Moselle

 The roots of the Böcking winery can be traced to the early 1600s, when the family became active in trading business in Trarbach, purchasing what may be the oldest Riesling vineyard on the Mosel, the Trarbacher Ungsberg.
 The winery has been in the same family for almost 400 years.
-Today a new generation of Böckings owns and manages the vineyard combining tradition and history with entrepreneurial vision to lead the family enterprise into the future and reestablish its international following.
+Today a new generation of Böckings owns and manages the vineyard combining tradition and history with an entrepreneurial vision to lead the family enterprise into the future and reestablish its international following.

 Visit the Knight’s hall from the 14th century

-The team produces high-quality white and rose wines
+The team produces high-quality white and rosé wines

 Visit the steepest vineyards in Europe